Nurseries Online

 Corymbia ficifolia “Dwarf Orange”

-What makes a good dwarf tree is the space between the leaves on each stem, this is referred to as internode length.
-Short internodes lead to a more compact and bushy growth habit.
+What defines a good dwarf tree is the spacing between the leaves along each stem, known as internode length.
+Shorter internodes result in a more compact and bushy growth pattern.

-Most of these plants are grafted and as such you do need to look for shoots from below the graft and remove them with shape secateurs.
+Many of these plants are grafted, so it’s essential to watch for shoots emerging below the graft and remove them using sharp secateurs.

 • Plants should be staked when young.
-This prevents wind rock, and allows the roots to establish themselves.
+This prevents wind damage and allows roots to be established.

-• Young plants should receive some extra water through the first summer or two.
+• Give extra water to young plants during their first summer or two.

-• Once established dwarf flowering gums are regarded as drought tolerant.
+• Once established, dwarf flowering gums are considered drought tolerant.

-Usually little to no pruning is required.
-When used near pathways or as street trees lower branches are sometimes pruned away to allow access.
+Typically, little to no pruning is required.
+When planted near pathways or used as street trees, lower branches may be trimmed to ensure access.

 Propagation